winstonk6/scaden-methylation/README.md

 **Pipeline controls and logging**
 ```
   -load TEXT                 YAML file from which parameters are loaded
+  -v, --verify               Verify that parameters are valid, then exit
+                             without doing any steps.
   -all                       Run all steps of the pipeline (simulate, process,
                              train, predict, evaluate)
   -simulate                  Run scaden simulate